 Most of us know him as Gus Polinski from the first Home Alone movie.
 But you must have a favorite John Candy comedy if you grew up in the 1980s!
 So, let us look at the best John Candy movies from the 1980s, along with our thoughts on each one!

 John Candy was a larger-than-life actor and a star of 1980s Hollywood.
-His legacy is a body of work in the comedy circuit that varies in quality but never in enthusiasm, and to appreciate that fact, let us look at some of the best films.
+His legacy is a body of work in the comedy circuit that varies in quality but never in enthusiasm.

 Spaceballs is a silly but not unsatisfying spin on Star Wars with a touch of Yiddish spin.
 It has developed a cult following, even though George Lucas’s franchise has no end in sight.